xuru/pyvisdk/sources/do/host_proxy_switch_config.txt

     .. py:attribute:: changeOperation

         This property indicates the change operation to apply on this configuration specification.
-Valid values are: * edit * remove
+Valid values are: * edit * remove See HostConfigChangeOperation

     .. py:attribute:: spec